Accessibility

 Hillside Outfitters is the only store with automatic doors, with two levels.
 The establishment has one set of stairs with no ramp, and the upper level can be accessed via the side entrance door, which is manually operated.
 All other locations have manually operated entrances and are one level.

-The North Face and Columbia Kids have fully accessible change rooms, and Blue Mountain Retail offers flexibility in our return policy if garments cannot be tried on in the store.
+The North Face has fully accessible change rooms, and Blue Mountain Retail offers flexibility in our return policy if garments cannot be tried on in the store.
 Please feel free to ask a retail Supervisor for assistance in their store.

 All Blue Mountain lifts can accommodate sit skis and outriggers.
 For the use of any other assistive devices on-hill, please contact Guest Services.
 Larger service animals (i.e., guide dogs) are not permitted on the chairlifts as per our standard operating procedures.